sdnewhop/grinder/README.md

 ```

 ## Add Your Own Queries
+### Description
-To add your own vendors and products with queries you can simply create a new .json file in the directory with queries and choose it while running Grinder in the "run" scan mode.
+To add your own vendors and products with queries you can simply create a new JSON file in the directory with queries and choose it while running Grinder in the "run" scan mode.

-Format of file with queries:
+### Queries template
 ```json
 [
     {